 When you have finished all boxes, check your data strategy for consistency and completeness.
-If necessary, let the work pause for a day and / or present your data strategy to colleagues who were not involved in the development.
-Tell a story and pay attention to breaks and uncertainties.
+If necessary, let the work pause for a day and/or present your data strategy to colleagues who were not involved in the development.
+Try to tell a story and pay attention to logical breaks and inconsistencies.

 For example, consider the following questions:

 - Do I have the corresponding link data to join the different data sources?

 - Do I have the right tools to tap the data sources?

 - Do I have the staff to use the tools?

 Highlight open questions, critical assumptions, or potential weak spots with white cards and define tasks to answer these questions, test assumptions, and examine weaknesses.
 If necessary, rework your data strategy if, for example, a critical assumption has proven to be wrong.